When She Loved Me: Writing and recording

 Alongside "Woody's Roundup", "When She Loved Me" was one of two songs Newman wrote for Toy Story 2.
 Originally called "Jessie's Song", Newman's demo was shorter than the final version, with slightly different lyrics.
 He considers "When She Loved Me" to be among his favorite film compositions and one of the best songs he has written for a movie, and found it easier than writing for his own studio albums because of Disney's clear vision and instructions.
 Lasseter also allowed him a lot of freedom with the song.
 Although Newman maintains that the song is almost exclusively about the relationship between a doll and her estranged owner, he admitted that some of his own experiences were incorporated.
 Unlike the songs he had written for Toy Story, Newman does not sing "When She Loved Me" himself because Pixar wanted a female singer, and enlisted Canadian singer Sarah McLachlan to provide Jessie's off-screen singing voice in lieu of her voice actress Joan Cusack.
 Newman likened writing for McLachlan's voice as opposed to himself to "writing for a different instrument", describing hers as "a voice that can hold notes" compared to his own.

 McLachlan's manager warned her that she might not like "When She Loved Me" when they received it, and she claims her manager described it as "kind of weird".
 McLachlan ultimately immediately cried upon hearing it for the first time, saying Newman's demo reminded her of Jim Henson's original performance of "Bein' Green" as Kermit the Frog.
 McLachlan felt confident that mothers would be incredibly moved by the song regardless of how children reacted.
 McLachlan found the recording process different than what she had grown accustomed to owing to the number of people involved in an animated film.
 Newman and McLachlan recorded approximately 17 takes of the song before finally deciding upon a few with which they were satisfied.
 They produced the song together, with Newman arranging and orchestrating.
 They completed it within a few days.
 Both Newman's piano accompaniment and McLachlan's vocals were recorded by producer Greg Reely at The Warehouse Studio in Vancouver, British Columbia.
 The singer described the song as a favorite of hers and considers the project a highlight of her career.

-Actors Tom Hanks and Tim Allen, the voices of Sheriff Woody Pride and Buzz Lightyear, respectively, were moved to tears upon watching "When She Loved Me" for the first time.
+Actors Tom Hanks and Tim Allen, the voices of Woody and Buzz Lightyear, respectively, were moved to tears upon watching "When She Loved Me" for the first time.